Types of Procurement – 8 Examples of Procurement Practices

 • Financial stability

 Once a supplier has been selected, the next step is to negotiate a contract.
-The contract should include all of the relevant terms and conditions, such as the price, delivery schedule, payment terms, and warranty.
-It is important to have the contract reviewed by a lawyer before signing it.
+The supplier agreement should include all of the relevant terms and conditions, such as the price, delivery schedule, payment terms, and warranty.
+A lawyer should prepare or review the contract before it’s signed.

 • Purchase order number